Tess has worn eyeglasses for over 20 years and has experienced the many frustrations that come with wearing glasses.

 - Can be used with most eyeglasses

-- Exposure to hot weather will decrease the lifespan of the nose pads
+- Exposure to hot weather will decrease the pads' lifespan

 - Reapplying the same nose pads a second time will decrease their stickiness